 Particularly appropriate referrals to YCAAD include patients with difficult-to-control asthma, chronic cough, those who are diagnostic dilemmas, and those who may be significantly affected by co-morbid illnesses such as gastroesophageal reflux, sinusitis, vocal-cord dysfunction, and atopy.
 Physicians at the program develop individualized care plans for all patients, with the goal of forming a working partnership with the referring primary care provider.

 Asthma in the News

-- Researchers identify main genes responsible for asthma attacks in children - Medical Xpress
+- Researchers find potential target for drug to treat allergic asthma - Medical Xpress

 - Premature birth could up asthma risk in childhood - India.Com Health